orcasound/orcasite/README.md

 ## Contributing

-Please check out the CONTRIBUTING doc for how we work on things and learning resources!
+Please check out the [CONTRIBUTING](CONTRIBUTING.md) doc for tips on making a successful contribution, as well as learning resources!

 ## Getting started